ohanetz/locale/README.md

 # localist
-A python library to help with project localizations
+A simple python library for project localizations